open-policy-agent/opa/docs/docs/docker-authorization.md

 > other means of authentication.
 For the purpose of this tutorial, we assume that
 > an authentication system is place.

-### 9. Update the policy to include basic user access controls.
+### 9. Update the policy to include basic user access controls

 ```rego
 package docker.authz